Chiron8/writedoc/README.md

 # writedoc
 A simple POSIX compliant package to make it easier and faster to create markdown files.

-> [!NOTE]
+> [!WARN]
-> Installing the package using the AUR does not currrently work as I'm trying to update the PKGBUILD to pull from GitHub not the AUR for a more unified experience
+> writedoc is still availiable in the AUR, however it is very out of date and the PKGBUILD is brocken :(
-> Stay tuned!
+> Is it strongly recommended to install it manually

 ## Usage
 `writedoc <options> <filename>`